khan-sabiha/adminDashboard/README.md

     php artisan serve

-Your Laravel application should now be accessible at http://localhost:8000.

 ### Usage
 - It takes the user to the admin dashboard by after logging in.
 - Customize and extend the project to fit your needs.